 That we humans can count on the mercy of God gives us a last hope in all situations.
 This is justified and therefore does not let us sink into despair.
+Mercy triumphs over judgement (cf. Jas 2:13).
 However, in order to grasp and classify this mercy correctly, it must not be confused with general human compassion or general solidarity.
-It is a overwhelming light in the heart of our beloved Father.
+It is an overwhelming light in the heart of our beloved Father.